UBC-DSCI/introduction-to-datascience-python/source/viz.md

 ## Refining the visualization
 #### *Convey the message, minimize noise* {-}

-Just being able to make a visualization in R with `ggplot2` (or any other tool for that matter) doesn't mean that it effectively communicates your message to others.
+Just being able to make a visualization in Python with `altair` (or any other tool for that matter) doesn't mean that it effectively communicates your message to others.
 Once you have selected a broad type of visualization to use, you will have to refine it to suit your particular need.
 Some rules of thumb for doing